deculler/gotut/README.md

 ## Getting Started - cmdln1

 Our first example deals with command line arguments and illustrates some basic concepts in Go.
-It can be found in [src/cmdln1/](https://deculler.github.io/gotut/cmdln1/src/)
+It can be found in [src/cmdln1/](https://github.com/deculler/gotut/tree/master/src/cmdln1).

-The process of building Go applications uses a set of file system conventions a Makefile.
+Although Go is a compiled language, rather than `cc` and `Makefiles` the process of building Go applications uses a set of file system conventions and the `go` utility.
+To run this example, `cd` to the `cmdln1` directory and `go run main.go`.
+Or you can build the executable with `go build`.
+Notice that it is `./cmdln1` in the current directory - taking its name from the source directory, not the main file.

+### Packages

+A Go program is made up of *packages*.
+They define the namespace of program modules.
+By convention, the package name is the same as the last element of the import path.
+The package `main` is important only so far as it defines the function that will be called to start the program, `main.main`.

+Every package that is used by the program is explicitly imported using the `import` statement.
+This replaces the `#include`s of your C program.
+There is no separation of `.h` files for signatures and types from `.c` files for implementation - every package is defined by the set of files that declare it.
+Each source file declares THE package which contributes to.

+In Go, a name is exported from a package if it begins with a capital letter.
+Command line argument strings are not defined in the signature of `main`;
+instead the equivalent of `argv` is exported by the `os` package.
+The analog of `stdio.h` is the `fmt` package, which exports the `Printf` function used here.

 It treats a directory in your file system as *a workspace*.

 The environment variable `$GOPATH` is set to yoiur current workspace.
 It